 Lock down projects keep our minds off our lack of freedom.
 We think about nature and her bounty.
 Everyone loves a garden.
-Everyone loves to do lock down projects.
-Well, at least at Earth School we do!
-We chose gardening as our first lock down project theme.
+Everyone loves to do Lock down projects.
+Well, at least at Earth Kids TV we do!
+We chose gardening as our first Lock down project theme.

 Gardens are special places where the roots of learning occur.
 Create a garden and you create understanding.
 Create a garden and you grow food.
 It is all about planting a seed, getting the hands ‘dirty’ in nature, composting, mulching, watching plants grow and reaping their rewards later.
 This is what it’s all about.

 This is true education for environment.
 Taking Earth Kids into the garden opens up doors to learning about the soil, earthworms, water and the water cycle, photosynthesis, compost, the carbon cycle, the life cycle of a plant, pollination, insects, growing vegetables, permaculture, companion planting, health issues, nutrition and more.

 I am blown away by the gardens some of the Earth Kids tried so hard to create!
 Well done little gardeners.
 Presentation was also top-notch as you did your best to make me gorgeous Powerpoint Presentations!
 Let’s take a look at the best gardening projects…